Thomas Tyrrell finds much to admire in the latest poetry collection, The Bramble King, from award-winning novelist Catherine Fisher.

-For Catherine Fisher, the poetry forms a parallel career to the children’s fantasies she’s more famous for, and The Bramble King is her fourth book of verse from Seren.
-Her method, it emerges in the reading, is distillation: like dried figs or fairy fruits in syrup, this slim collection contains the essence of four or five different books, carefully preserved and put aside.
+For Catherine Fisher, the poetry in The Bramble King poetry collection forms a parallel career to the children’s fantasies she’s more famous for, and The Bramble King is her fourth book of verse from Seren.
+Her method, it emerges in the reading, is a distillation: like dried figs or fairy fruits in syrup, this slim collection contains the essence of four or five different books, carefully preserved and put aside.

-The next sequence, The Shop is a condensed memoir of Fisher’s own childhood, living above her grandfather’s paint and decorating shop in Newport.
+The next sequence of The Bramble King, The Shop is a condensed memoir of Fisher’s own childhood, living above her grandfather’s paint and decorating shop in Newport.
 To the mundane surroundings of Gwent, Fisher brings a sense of haunting mystery rivalled only by Arthur Machen’s memoirs of neighbouring Monmouthshire.
 Obscure rooms and cupboards hold memories of the war-torn past, and mere scraps and offcuts of wallpaper become the very stuff of poetry.

 Slices of wallpaper, curliques and scraps